Moving from San Francisco to Marin: What to Actually Expect

 Your weekends will change completely

 In San Francisco, weekends often default to restaurants and finding something to do.
-In Marin, the default becomes outside.
-Not because you schedule it, but because it is right there.
-You walk to a trailhead.
-You drive 15-25 minutes to Stinson Beach on a Tuesday because the fog lifted.
+In Marin, the default becomes outside because it’s all right out your front door.
+You walk to a trailhead, some that end at a beach.
+You drive 15-25 minutes to Muir Beach on a Tuesday because it’s an awesome way to end your day.
 People consistently underestimate how much this shifts their quality of life until they are living it.

-San Francisco has a density Marin does not.
+San Francisco has a night life Marin does not.
 Restaurants, culture, energy, things happening at 10pm.
 Marin's towns are small and close early, and that is just true.
 If you’re looking for a vibe past 10pm, Marin is not your place.

 What you get instead is harder to put into words.
 Space.
 Quiet.
 A slowness that is not boring so much as intentional.
 A lot of people describe feeling like they finally exhaled, and are surprised to realize they had been holding their breath.